yezero/sandstorm/roadmap/platform/grains/README.md

 ## TODO(feature): Grain groups

 Sometimes it makes sense to perform the operations above on a whole group of grains in one archive, e.g. back up a collection and all its contents in one archive.
-Sandstorm should support this.
+Thurly should support this.
 Capabilities pointing within a group should, upon cloning, point to the new cloned copy, while capabilities pointing outside the group should continue to point to the same object as the original copy did.

 It's currently unclear how a "group" should be defined -- should the user manually specify, or can it be automated somehow?
 Maybe a selection UI can be informed by analyzing the capability graph?